 I am also a contributor to 100 Photos That Changed Canada and 100 Days That Changed Canada, both published by HarperCollins and Canada’s History magazine, and to Canada Always: The Defining Speeches of Sir Wilfrid Laurier.

-Lastly, here’s a blog post I wrote for Goose Lane about my three literary beacons.
+Lastly, here’s a blog post originally published on the Goose Lane website about my three literary beacons.